vyq/accelerated-c-plus-plus/README.md

   ```
 - 1-4: It is a valid program, regardless of changing `}}` to `};}`
 - 1-5: It is not a valid program as `x` in `std::cout << x << std::endl;` is not defined
+- 1-6: It stores the second name in the buffer, assigns it to `name` when `std::cin >> name` is executed again, and prints the second name to standard output

 # to-do